Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/concepts/GeneralConcepts/material.md

 A <a href="https://en.wikipedia.org/wiki/Bump_mapping" target="_blank">bump map</a> is used to simulate geometric detail on a surface it is applied to.

 Bump requires a texture, and UV coordinates.
-Trimble Creator assumes the red channel of the texture will be used to perturb the normal as a derivative map.
-A derivative map uses a grayscale texture (or if a color image, the red channel thereof) to generate a <a href="https://en.wikipedia.org/wiki/Normal_mapping" target="_blank">normal map</a> on-the-fly.

 Bump value range is 0 to 1 for the texture, but can be multiplied using a provided multiplier value.
 Negative values will invert the bump details.